Executive D-Day Tours / R.C.S. 521 534 040

 Brigadier Theodore Roosevelt Junior, awarded for decisive leadership on Utah Beach on D-Day.

-Technical Sergeant Frank D. Peregory, awarded for selfless action in Grancamps Maisy on June 8th 1944.
+Technical Sergeant Frank D. Peregory, awarded for selfless action in Grandcamps Maisy on June 8th 1944.

 First Lieutenant Jimmie W. Monteith Junior, awarded for decisive action on Omaha Beach on D-day.